Venise

 1

-for a first visit at the heart of the stage set
+for a first visit right in the thick of the scenery

-The monumental concentrate: St Mark's Square and Basilica, the Campanile, the Clock Tower, the Doge's Palace flowing into the Bridge of Sighs, and La Fenice for opera nights.
-Staying here means opening your shutters onto the world's most famous backdrop.
-The flip side: the highest prices in the lagoon, and a tide of visitors that only ebbs at dusk.
+The monumental core: St. Mark's Square and its basilica, the Campanile, the Doge's Palace leading into the Bridge of Sighs, and La Fenice for opera nights.
+Staying here means waking up to the most famous view on earth.
+The downside, as Shanour K puts it bluntly: "It is also a total tourist trap, which does not make the area feel particularly immersive or authentic."
+Factor in the highest prices in the lagoon and crowds that only thin out after dark.

 Where to stay in this area